colinnielsen/safe-tools/README.md

 # Gnosis Safe Tools for Foundry
 `SafeTestTools` is a friendly wrapper for deploying safes, executing transactions, performing EIP1271 signatures, and enabling/disabling modules.
-It manages `Safe` deployments, and manages private keys and transaction signing so you can simply call `_setupSafe()` and ensure your code works with Safe's as well as EOAs.
+It manages `Safe` deployments, private keys, and transaction signing so you can simply call `_setupSafe()` and ensure your code works with Safe's as well as EOAs.

 ## Before -> After